gitmehrdad/SFSORT/README.md

 # SFSORT: Scene Features-based Simple Online Real-Time Tracker

+## What's new in SFSORT version 4.1?
+- Bug Fixes in Track Management: Resolved minor bugs in identifying and managing lost tracks
+- Enhanced Parameter Validation: Improved validation for tracking parameters to ensure values are within expected ranges, reducing the risk of errors during runtime.
+- Linear Assignment Bug Fix: Fixed an issue in the linear assignment process, resulting in more accurate object matching and association between frames.

 ## What is multi-object tracking?
 Multi-object tracking (MOT) is the process of detecting and tracking multiple moving objects over time in a video.
 The objects can belong to the same class (e.g., all humans) or different classes (e.g., humans and cars).